coreboot/coreboot/Documentation/technotes/2015-11-rebuilding-coreboot-image-generation.md

 regions.

-With the recent addition of more files to CBFS, both on the coreboot side (dsdt, FSP, and so on) and with Chrome OS specifics (eg. more files describing boot screens) we either need to expand the scope of bundle\_firmware or move the capability to build complex images to upstream coreboot’s build system.
+With the recent addition of more files to CBFS, both on the coreboot side (dsdt, FSP, and so on) and with ChromeOS specifics (eg. more files describing boot screens) we either need to expand the scope of bundle\_firmware or move the capability to build complex images to upstream coreboot’s build system.
 This document proposes to do the latter and outlines how this could be